Greek police want to check Golden Dawn phone calls over rapper death

 From now on, any criminal activity believed to be carried out by Golden Dawn members or supporters would be taken up by the anti-terrorism squad, police said in a statement.

-The government says it believes the party is a criminal organisation and a threat to public safety.
+The government says it believes the party is a criminal organization and a threat to public safety.

 Citizen Protection Minister Nikos Dendias stripped Golden Dawn lawmakers of police guards on Friday, which all parliamentarians are entitled to.